Board Member Expectations

 - Support all decisions made by the Board and represent the Center for Nonviolent Communication in a positive light to the public.

 - Maintain a current CT relationship with the Center for Nonviolent Communication.

 - Board members will receive without request: ample notice of all meetings, minutes of all board meetings, regular financial reports, and any other information relevant to upholding their responsibilities.

 - Board officers and staff will respond in a straightforward and thorough fashion to any questions board members have and feel are necessary to carry out their fiscal, legal, or moral responsibilities to this organization.

 - Directors and Officers Liability Insurance will be provided, and to the extent allowed by law, indemnification from liability for reasonable and necessary actions will be offered.

 - Board members will be reimbursed for reasonable expenses in conducting and attending to Center for Nonviolent Communication board business, to the extent provided for in its Bylaws.

 - Board members’ time will be respected and effort will be made to use each person’s talent effectively.

 - Committed to the mission of CNVC

-- Previous experience with one or more nonprofit organizations, as staff or as a board member
+- Previous experience with one or more nonprofit or similar organizations, as staff or as a board member

 - Fluent in English

-- Fill a role that is diverse in skills, understanding and experience in working with people from diverse backgrounds (e.g. race, gender, age, ethnicity, religious, economic, political, regional and global demographics, etc).
+- Fill a unique role in a well-rounded board that is diverse in skills and experience, race, gender, age, and aiming towards representation of regional and global demographics.